gabrielatifany/software-engineering-resources/README.md

 **General Main Topics**:
 - Fundamental Computer Science (understanding how computers work, algorithms and data structures, underlying computer systems. (hardware centric))
-- System Administration (understanding how computer systems work by knowing how to administer one. (software centric))
+- System Administration (understanding how computer systems work by knowing how to administrate one. (software centric))
 - Programming (knowing how to write computer programs. as in, simple programs with simple functions)
 - Software Development (knowing how to develop software programs. mid-scale programs that has many functionalities)